twonk/MyEnergi-App-Api/README.md

 }
 ```

 This gives us the basic data used on the app's main screen.
-The app also makes calls to
+The app also makes calls to:

   `/cgi-jstatus-Z`  (For Zappi data)